siekmanj/sieknet_2.0/README.md

 This project began in June of 2018, when I decided to teach myself how neural networks work while working a summer internship.
 I decided to implement the algorithms I was learning about in the language I was most comfortable in - C. At some point that summer, I stumbled across Andrej Karpathy's [inspirational article](http://karpathy.github.io/2015/05/21/rnn-effectiveness/) on RNNs, and was struck by how powerful these relatively simple algorithms were at capturing intricate relationships across time, and began trying to understand how to implement them from scratch.
 This project has been one giant learning experience as I have slowly built up my knowledge of the underlying math and statistics involved in deep learning.
 It is not an attempt to create a full-featured library, though I have tried to make it as useful as possible.
 It was my goal to create an easy-to-use, fast, efficient and clean implementation of the algorithms involved in training and using recurrent neural networks.

+As of September 2019, I have discovered that my matrix multiplication code is extremely slow compared to optimized implementations (such as in pytorch), and it is unlikely I will have the time or smarts to fix the discrepancy.
+If you choose to use this project, be aware that it may actually be slower than running a python-based library.

 If you would like to use my library, you can find instructions below.

 <a name="features"/>